monero-ecosystem/outreach-docs/README.md

 4. **File Formats** - Documents are worked in .md format.
 Md stands for markdown, markdown is a lightweight markup language with plain text formatting syntax.
 It's really easy to use and you can use any text editor to add text.
 Need help about mastering markdown format?
 [Here](https://guides.github.com/features/mastering-markdown/) is a tutorial.
  - Design edits will be done once you submit your work.
 5. When saving changes, remember to add a message to the commit with the **documents name, language, and a small description of your work** (e.g. **_"Quickfacts fr translation"_**, **_"Missing punctuation donttalk PSA pt_Br"_**, etc.).
+6. When Pull Requesting, remember to put a title that identifies your work, e.g. _**How to Buy Chinese translation**_, _**Monero Paper Wallet Primer 'fr' translation**_.
-6. If you are a reviewer please visit, [Taiga EPIC #69 Monero Outreach Localization](https://taiga.getmonero.org/project/xmrhaelan-monero-public-relations/epic/69) to get assigned a translation.
+7. If you are a reviewer please visit, [Taiga EPIC #69 Monero Outreach Localization](https://taiga.getmonero.org/project/xmrhaelan-monero-public-relations/epic/69) to get assigned a translation.
-7. Happy contributing!
+8. Happy contributing!

 ### Fonts